httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A cookie policy may govern which domains or parties, as in first and third parties (see {{third-party-cookies}}), for which the user agent will allow cookie access.
-The policy can also define limits on cookie size, cookie expiry, and the number of cookies per domain or in total.
+The policy can also define limits on cookie size, cookie expiry (e.g., setting a maximum age under 400 days), and the number of cookies per domain or in total.

 The goal of a restrictive cookie policy is often to improve security or privacy.
 User agents often allow users to change the cookie policy (see {{user-controls}}).